PrintNode/PrintNode-Python/README.md

 # Installation

-This is installed as a module by executing `python3 setup.py install` in the base folder.
+This is installed as a module by executing `sudo python3 setup.py install` in the base folder.

 # Getting Started